Failure sucks. How we cope with failure doesn’t have to.

 As a side note, since writing this post (nearly a month ago), I have brought up my grade in the course that was giving me trouble.
 Also, I am already working at another job that is less strenuous and more accommodating to my schedule.

+Did you find my 5 tips for dealing with failure helpful?
 Is the stress of 2019 overwhelming you?
 Check out this post full of wellness tips if you’re looking for ways to relax and love yourself.

 Have you tried any of these tips for dealing with failure?
 What are your top tips for dealing with failure?
 What is the best advice you’ve ever received for coping with failure?
 Please let me know in the comments below.